GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/05.541-550/02.What-Are-You-Doing-for-Jesus/docs.md

 What are you doing for Jesus?
 Are you striving each day,
 By little acts of kindness,
 To brighten some ones way?

-Chorus:
-What are you doing, Doing for Jesus?
-What are you doing  As the days go by?
-What are you doing, Doing for Jesus?
-What are you doing  As the days go by?
+[Chorus]

 3.
 What are you doing for Jesus?
 Soon comes setting of sun;
 Hasten to tell the glad tidings,
 Lest you leave some work undone.

-Chorus:
-What are you doing, Doing for Jesus?
-What are you doing  As the days go by?
-What are you doing, Doing for Jesus?
-What are you doing  As the days go by?
+[Chorus]

 ```